anti-v2/Image-Renamer/README.md

 This small Python script automatically renames your bulk-downloaded images by **looking at the image and generating a smart caption** using AI!
 No more opening each image manually.
 Just run the script and get meaningful names like `sunset_beach.jpg` or `mountain_view.png` instead of random codes.
+Its more like an API that opens the wallpaper and see the image (The AI) and then sends and rename wallpaper.

 ---